waynodiablo/Oystercard/bookmark_manager/02_understanding_databases.md

 * Describe the structure of a database, referencing 'tables' and 'rows'
 * Define 'PostgreSQL' as 'a particular type of relational database'

-## To complete this challenge, you will need to

-- [ ] Research the relative merits of Relational databases vs NoSQL databases or flat files
-- [ ] Write a blog post with your partner on the above

 ## Resources